 It’s a crash course in visual journalism.

-Participants can choose from one of six options for the week.
+Participants can choose from one of five options for the week.
 Photojournalism, the original workshop at Mountain, has always been a big hit, but Video Storytelling is increasingly in demand.
 If you wish to increase your knowledge in other visual skills, the Mountain Workshops can deliver.
-Picture Editing pushes a traditional skill set of image selection and book design into the digital age, while Time-Lapse takes us into a fascinating world of compressed time through motion.
-The Data Visualization workshop probes the masses of abstract charts and numbers to create stories that affect real people.
+Picture Editing pushes a traditional skill set of image selection and book design into the digital age, while Digital Storytelling takes us into a world of multiple forms of media and collaborative cooperation on a single topic.

 A special workshop for K-12 educators is hosted by Dataseam, a Louisville-based nonprofit that provides resources for Kentucky educators.
 The Dataseam Teacher Track workshop is designed to help high school teachers looking to develop their students’ communication skills to tell their own stories.

 Five workshops held in one location, in one week, with a constant flow of new ideas and one-on-one guidance by the top professionals in their fields, all add up to an intense five days of high-octane education in visual communication and storytelling.

 Gateway Regional Art Center 101 East Main Street, Mt.
 Sterling, Ky.
 42101 Please park in lots #1, #2 or #3 located on South Wilson St., just one block south of the Arts Center.